udippant/base-drafts/draft-ietf-quic-transport.md

 : The packet number field is 1, 2, or 4 octets long.
-The packet number has confidentiality protection separate from packet protection, as described in Section 5.3 of {{QUIC-TLS}}.
+The packet number has confidentiality protection separate from packet protection, as described in Section 5.3 of {{QWIK-TLS}}.
 The length of the packet number field is encoded in the plaintext packet number.
 See {{packet-encoding}} for details.

 Payload: